amaan53/elm-project/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Email Spam Classifier with Neural Network
+# Email Spam Classifier with Explainable Neural Network

 Final project for the Building AI course

 ## Summary

-Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
+Build a neural network-based classifier that predicts whether an email is spam or not using text features (TF, TF-IDF) and explain its decisions.

 ## Background